so-sc/HackHarbor-3.0/C/day5.md

 ---
 day: 5
-title: "C- L5, CP - 2"
-description: "C- L5, CP - 2
-(File Handling)"
+title: "File Operations"
+description: "File Operations"
 ---

-# Day 5 - File Operations
+# File Operations

-## File Operations

 ### Opening a File
 A file can be opened using the `fopen()` function, which returns a file pointer.